xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteRequest.md

 HasCommandResults returns a boolean if a field has been set.

-### GetLoadedGlobalAttributes
+### GetReadAppDatabaseResponse

-`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributes() LoadGlobalAttributeResponse`
+`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponse() AppDatabaseReadResponse`

-GetLoadedGlobalAttributes returns the LoadedGlobalAttributes field if non-nil, zero value otherwise.
+GetReadAppDatabaseResponse returns the ReadAppDatabaseResponse field if non-nil, zero value otherwise.

-### GetLoadedGlobalAttributesOk
+### GetReadAppDatabaseResponseOk

-`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`
+`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseOk() (*AppDatabaseReadResponse, bool)`

-GetLoadedGlobalAttributesOk returns a tuple with the LoadedGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReadAppDatabaseResponseOk returns a tuple with the ReadAppDatabaseResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLoadedGlobalAttributes
+### SetReadAppDatabaseResponse

-`func (o *AsyncStateExecuteRequest) SetLoadedGlobalAttributes(v LoadGlobalAttributeResponse)`
+`func (o *AsyncStateExecuteRequest) SetReadAppDatabaseResponse(v AppDatabaseReadResponse)`

-SetLoadedGlobalAttributes sets LoadedGlobalAttributes field to given value.
+SetReadAppDatabaseResponse sets ReadAppDatabaseResponse field to given value.

-### HasLoadedGlobalAttributes
+### HasReadAppDatabaseResponse

-`func (o *AsyncStateExecuteRequest) HasLoadedGlobalAttributes() bool`
+`func (o *AsyncStateExecuteRequest) HasReadAppDatabaseResponse() bool`

-HasLoadedGlobalAttributes returns a boolean if a field has been set.
+HasReadAppDatabaseResponse returns a boolean if a field has been set.

 ### GetLoadedLocalAttributes